-We're on track to demonstrate a four line Canute prototype by mid-August.
+We're on track to demonstrate a four line Canute prototype on the 8th of September.
 However the project is due to run out of funds by the beginning of August.
 Even a small donation helps get Canute to manufacture by the end of 2015.

 If would like to help us throw open the world of Braille literacy to people who would otherwise have to remain permanently outside it, then we are very grateful for all donations received at Bristol Braille.
 All donations will go towards the Canute project unless specified otherwise; we can alterately take donations specifically for Midas or to sustain the Bristol Braillists usergroup.

 Besides Paypal ( see below ), we can accept cheques made out to Bristol Braille Technology CIC.
 We are happy to send out literature further describing our projects, or to answer specific questions in private prior to a donation.

 £20, £10, £3,000, £2,250, £5,000, £2,000, £4,000, £5,000, £1,000, £5,000